 If you have ever watched the television show "E.R.", you’ll notice the incredible amount of detail that doctors pay attention to while simultaneously enduring a great deal of pressure.
 Did we mention the ability to work under pressure is one key trait of becoming a doctor?

-What are the top universities in Malaysia for Medicine course?
+What are the top universities in Malaysia to study medicine?

-The table below showcases the top universities in Malaysia for their Medicine course, according to QS Universities:
+The table below showcases the top universities in Malaysia that offer Medicine course:

-What is the career outlook for Medicine graduates from Malaysia like?
+What is the career outlook for medicine graduates?

 As mentioned previously, the career opportunity for this major is great and can always be found across industries and sectors.

-Here are some of the career options that you can consider as a graduate:
+Here are some of the career options that you can consider:

 - Clinical forensic medical examiner

-The wage that you will make while working in this field in Malaysia is comparatively high, but it is not the same across, depending on the occupation.
+The wage that you will make while working in this field in Malaysia is comparatively high, but it varies depending on the occupation.

-The below table showcases the different types of jobs that a graduate from medical professionals in Malaysia and the expected salary according to PayScale:
+The table below shows the different types of job and expected salary according to PayScale: